 America's entry into World War I produced an inevitable flood of young troops through Fort Sill, and the swelling congregation decided late in their second decade that they must build again.
-With the original chapel attached on the north to serve as classroom space, the new church (still standing today) was consecrated on November 14, 1920.
+With the original chapel attached on the north to serve as classroom space, the new church (still standing today at 8th & B Avenue) was consecrated on November 14, 1920.

 That building was home to the growing mission and then parish (1947) of St. Andrew's until the early 1950s.
 With The Rev. Russell Rauscher as their new Rector, the congregation grew quickly and soon began making plans to move to our present location.

-Our current home at 1313 D Avenue was designed by Paul Harris, AIA, constructed (with the help of many fellow parishioners) by Clyde Shelton, and consecrated by The Right Rev. Chilton Powell on December 19, 1954.
+Our current home at 1313 D Avenue, sitting on Comanche land, was designed by Paul Harris, AIA, constructed (with the help of many fellow parishioners) by Clyde Shelton, and consecrated by The Right Rev. Chilton Powell on December 19, 1954.

-During the decade of the 1990's, the central mission of the church focused on outreach to the community.
-That commitment includes outreach projects, requiring thousands of volunteer hours to raise needed funds to support St. John's Baptist Church Food Ministry, Cameron Campus Ministry, the Salvation Army and Lawton Food Bank.
-Pastoral care ministry for the sick and home-bound is strengthened by St. Andrew's relationship with Hospice of Southwest Oklahoma and the volunteer chaplain programs at Comanche County Memorial Hospital and Southwestern Medical Center.
-Our vision at St. Andrew's is to be true disciples of Christ through Worship, Christian Education, Outreach and Pastoral Care.
+of volunteer hours to raise needed funds to support St. John's Baptist Church Food Ministry, Cameron Campus Ministry, the Salvation Army and Lawton Food Bank.
+Pastoral care ministry for the sick and home-bound was strengthened by St. Andrew's relationship with Hospice of Southwest Oklahoma and the volunteer chaplain programs at Comanche County Memorial Hospital and Southwestern Medical Center.